Merits & Demerits of Education | NEP 2020 Guide

 The New Education Policy (NEP) 2020 is poised to positively impact students by encouraging a more holistic and flexible education system.
 It emphasizes critical thinking, creativity, and practical skills and vocational training from an early age.
 NEP promotes digital literacy and inclusivity, ensuring students from diverse backgrounds have access to technological tools.
 With a focus on multilingual instruction and competency-based assessments, NEP aims to enhance students’ overall learning experience, reduce exam stress, and better prepare them for future challenges.

-6. What are the 5 New Education Policy?
+6. What are the 5 New Education Policies?

-- Inclusivity and Equity: To provide equitable access to quality education for all students, including those from disadvantaged backgrounds and the promotion of education in mother tongues, support for differently-abled students.
+• Inclusivity and Equity: To provide equitable access to quality education for all students, including those from disadvantaged backgrounds, and to promote education in mother tongues, and support for differently-abled students.

 7. How will NEP affect students?